jsbisht/aws-developer-associate/efs.md

 ## FSx for Lustre

-FSx for Lustre is a managed file system which uses designed for high performance computing
+FSx for Lustre is a managed file system which is designed for high performance computing

 It delivers extreme performance for scenarios such as `Big Data`, `Machine Learning` and Financial Modeling